ggrangia/aws-terraform-collection/dns-resolver/README.md

 Here I have everything defined in the same statefile, so I can access the resolver rules in the "support" accounts.
 In a real scenario, it is likely that they do not all live in the same statefile, hence a data lookup is be necessary.

 There is no need to associate the cloud domain resover rule with the VPC where the Endpoints are hosted.
 If you try, it will fail.

+IN the endpoints definition, the dynamic field might sometimes fail to show the plan correctly (it tells you it is going to change the IPs).
+If that happens, I suggest using a "known in advance" key (i.e. the azs in your region).